noJokesCoder/react-app-movieDB/README.md

 # Movie checker

 This is a pet-project initialized to learn some basic stuff about React.
-I was following a tutorial from FreeCodeCamp when doing this project.
-Basically, the code isn't mine, but it gave me the basic knowledge of React.js library and the way it operates.

 ## The project is now live: https://react-moviedb-by-nojokescoder.netlify.app